ARCAspace: 2011–2013: IAR-111 aircraft, Executor engine and Haas rocket family

-On September 16, 2013 ARCA performed the first successful flight in the ExoMars program, lifting three pressurised avionics containers over the Black Sea to an altitude of 24,400 m.
+On September 16, 2013, ARCA performed the first successful flight in the ExoMars program, lifting three pressurised avionics containers over the Black Sea to an altitude of 24,400 m.
 In November, the concrete test stand for the Executor engine was completed.

 2014–2019: AirStrato to Launch Assist System

-On February 10 ARCA presented a high altitude unmanned aerial vehicle, named AirStrato, that was meant to replace stratospheric balloon usage for equipment testing and other near space missions.
+On February 10 ARCA presented a high-altitude uncrewed aerial vehicle, named AirStrato, that was meant to replace stratospheric balloon usage for equipment testing and other near space missions.
 It was intended to be solar powered for extended endurance, was 7 m in length and had a 16 m wingspan with a takeoff weight of 230 kg.
 The aircraft first flew on February 28.
 ARCA announced that if the development was successful they would consider developing a commercial version available for sale to customers.

 On October 17, 2014, ARCA announced that it had transferred its headquarters to the United States to Las Cruces, New Mexico.
 In a press release they announced that in Romania activities related to software and rocket engine development will continue.
 They also announced that Air Strato UAV would be available for purchase to customers and that Las Cruces will also serve as a production center for the aircraft.
 On November 25 they released a website for the UAV revealing two models available for purchase, AirStrato Explorer that could reach altitudes up to 18,000 m with 20 hours endurance and AirStrato Pioneer that would be limited to 8000 m and 12 hours endurance.

 On July 13, 2015 ARCA announced the beginning of activities in New Mexico, including production and flight tests of AirStrato UAS and Haas rockets, investing US$1.2 million.

 In November 2017, CEO Dimitru Popescu was arrested and charged with 12 counts of fraud.
 As a result, he left the country and reestablished operations in Romania.
 The charges were later dropped.

 In early 2019, ARCA announced the development of the steam-powered Launch Assist System and began testing the aerospike engine.

 2020–Present: EcoRocket, AMi, and Pivot to Asteroid Mining

 In 2020, tests of the steam-powered aerospike continued and ARCA announced a new launch vehicle, the EcoRocket, derived from the LAS technology.

-In 2021, the EcoRocket design was altered slightly to a three stage vehicle as tests of the steam-powered aerospike continued.
+In 2021, the EcoRocket design was altered slightly to a three-stage vehicle as tests of the steam-powered aerospike continued.

-In 2022, ARCA announced the AMi Exploration Initiative, effectively pivoting their business model away from the commercial launch sector and towards cryptocurrency and asteroid mining.
+In 2022, ARCA announced the AMi Exploration Initiative, effectively pivoting its business model away from the commercial launch sector and towards cryptocurrency and asteroid mining.
 The AMi program will utilize the AMi Cargo vehicle and EcoRocket Heavy to mine valuable materials from asteroids.
-Beginning in the late 2020s, the company plans to start a series of asteroid mining missions to return valuable metals (mostly platinum) to earth for sale.
+Beginning in the late 2020s, the company plans to start a series of asteroid mining missions to return valuable metals (mostly platinum) to Earth for sale.
 It intends to fund this venture primarily through the sales of the AMi token, an upcoming cryptocurrency on the Ethereum blockchain.
+Since then, it appears ARCA is shifting its main focus away from AMi, and towards the CER/military-related programs.